eth-sri/eth-sri.github.io/_blogposts/mnbab.md

 {: .blogpost-caption}
 *The ratio of the number of subproblems solved during Branch-and-Bound without vs. with multi-neuron constraints.*

-On average the number of subproblems is reduced by over two orders of magnitude and for every property the number of subproblems is less with multi-neuron constraints than without.
+On average the number of subproblems is reduced by over two orders of magnitude and for every property, the number of subproblems is less with multi-neuron constraints than without.

 **Effectiveness of Active Constraint Score Branching**